 My teaching philosophy is based upon kindness.
-I am a supportive teacher, and am careful to create a safe and caring environment in my lessons.
-A positive emotional setting is vital to the learning process, as it allows the brain to be open to receiving and processing new information.
-At the same time, I am a rigorous teacher.
+I am a supportive teacher, careful to create a safe and caring environment in my lessons.
+A positive emotional setting is vital to the learning process, allowing the brain to be open to new information.
+At the same time, I am rigorous.
 I am picky and hold each student to a high standard, caring about every individual's progress.
 However, rapping students on the knuckles with a ruler for missing a note is contrary to my methods.

 Through my own years of lessons, I have found that the best teachers are the ones who show their students how to practice, rather than telling them how to play.
 Most of one's journey with their instrument will be spent alone in a practice room, and knowing how to make good use of that time while being able to self diagnose and correct problems is an essential skill.